 In order to maintain its independence, the Cato Institute accepts no government funding.
-Cato receives approximately 80 percent of its funding through tax-deductible contributions from individuals, many of which are responding to informative direct mail solicitations and program updates.
+Cato receives approximately 80 percent of its funding through tax‐deductible contributions from individuals, many of whom are responding to informative direct mail solicitations and program updates.
 The remainder of its support comes from foundations, corporations, and the sale of books and publications.

 Cato’s Resources & Outreach

 In an era of sound bites and partisanship, Cato remains dedicated to providing clear, thoughtful, and independent analysis on vital public policy issues.
 Using all means possible — from blogs, Web features, informative direct mail, op‐eds and TV appearances, to conferences, research reports, speaking engagements, and books — Cato works vigorously to present citizens with incisive and understandable analysis.